-My drawing of The Princess is the same size as the original painting, approximately 3′ x 4′.
+My drawing of Pauline de Broglie is the same size as the original painting, 3′ x 4′.
 Ingres used a grid in the painting.
 Major compositional elements align to the natural grid.

 The Fanatic of Form